chelceacalin/RentNow/README.md

 # Rent Now

-Rent Now facilitates movie rentals within a company.
-Manage and share your movie collection easily with colleagues.
+Rent Now facilitates book rentals within a company.
+Manage and share your book collection easily with colleagues.

 ## Features

-- **Movie Management**: Add, update movies, along with images, and delete movies.
+- **Book Management**: Add, update books, along with images, and delete books.
-- **Category Management**: Group movies into categories
+- **Category Management**: Group books into categories
-- **Movie Rental**: Rent and return movies, view your rented movie list.
+- **Book Rental**: Rent and return books, view your rented book list.
 - **Filtration, Pagination, Sorting**: Used *Specification API* to ensure server side filtration, sorting and pagination
 - **User Roles & Permissions**: Admins have the ability to create categories also manage users, normal users can't.